 Some research has also shown that asbestos causes an increased risk of developing cancers of the esophagus, stomach, intestines, and rectum.
 This may be related to the swallowing of asbestos fibres that were inhaled and then coughed up from the lungs.
 If you are a smoker who has been exposed to asbestos over the long term, your likelihood of developing lung cancer is greatly increased, especially if you smoke more than one pack of cigarettes a day.
 It appears that there is a "dose-response relationship" between asbestos exposure, smoking, and lung cancer: the greater the exposure to both asbestos and cigarette smoke, the higher the risk of cancer.

 If you suffer from a cough and habitual shortness of breath, you should tell a doctor about any possible exposure to asbestos.
 Your doctor will also probably talk to you about your work history to determine this.
 Because asbestosis has no symptoms that are completely unique, diagnosis is usually made after excluding alternative diagnoses and considering symptoms alongside a confirmed history of asbestos exposure.

 Only when there is clear evidence of asbestosis will a doctor assume that asbestos exposure played a role.
 This is because showing a cause-and-effect relationship to work-related asbestos exposure presents many medical and legal problems, especially if you are a smoker.
-Chest X-rays will confirm whether the lungs are scarred.
+Chest X-rays or a CT scan will confirm whether the lungs are scarred.
 Pulmonary (or lung) function tests may reveal that lung function is decreased.
 In rare cases, a lung biopsy can be done to actually show the asbestos fibres in the lungs, but this seldom changes the management of asbestosis.